iamweswilson/iamweswilson-timeline/site/index.md

     title: Hired my first 3 employees
     year: 2009
   - copy: >
+      Raised seed round of funding from 2 founders from Rackspace.
+Stumbled into that relationship and didn't realize raising at that scale was possible until I met them.
+Part of the process included rebranding IncSpring to BrandStack, which I think was partially to see how well we worked together.
+Luckily it all worked out and with $250k in the bank, it was time to take my startup full time.
+    image: /images/brandstack-logo.jpg
+    title: Raised seed capital
+    year: 2009
+  - copy: >
       Getty Images was one suitor who was persistent, we chatted for months.
 I declined to move forward shortly after finalizing my seed round. iStockPhoto, a subsidiary of Getty, announced on their forums that they